 - Dry.
 It's best to allow each wheel to air dry, rather than hand dry with a chamois or soft rag.
 If you'd prefer to hand dry, be sure to use a microfiber cloth to reduce the likelihood of scratching the chrome surface.

 - Repeat.
 Move onto the next wheel until all four are clean.

 - Polish.
 For best results, apply your chrome polish of choice to seal the surface.
-Apply the polish to the first wheel using a soft cloth or wax applicator.
-Work it into the surface slowly and liberally in a circular motion until the entire rim is covered.
-Let the polish sit for a few minutes until it has dried.
-Rub it away with a clean, soft cotton cloth, a polishing ball, or a similar tool.
+Follow the instructions on the polish label.
 Polish at least twice a month, depending on how often you drive.
 This helps your wheels to look cleaner and maintain their shine for a longer period of time.